 Madeira is stunning.
 It is getting a bit busy, but it’s still affordable and because of its fabulous climate, it is a brilliant location for an active lifestyle all year round.

-- Living In Portugal – The Expat’s Guide: the cons and pros of moving to Portugal, healthcare, banking, your UK pension options, low-tax living in Portugal, housing, etc.
+Read our Living In Portugal guide for the tips on moving to Portugal, healthcare, banking, low-tax living in Portugal, housing, etc.

 Las Palmas, Gran Canaria, the Canary Islands